 You can’t not know what Pop Art is.
 I mean –you can, but if you saw pop art you’d definitely recognize it.
 And that’s very much the intention of the movement –to be popular.
 Not to become popular, but to already exist as something popular.
 How can this be?
 Pop Art as a movement creates a mirror for popular culture –it’s things like Campbell soup cans, Wonder Woman, and large balloon animals.
-Pop artists have faced critiques of originality from the movement’s inception; however, one look at these artworks and you won’t be able to deny their creativity.
+Artists have faced critiques of originality from the movement’s inception; however, one look at these artworks and you won’t be able to deny their creativity.

 Pop art arose in the 1950s as a reactionary art movement to abstract expressionism.
-Abstract Expressionism concerned itself with the subconscious or the spiritual; it was spontaneous, automatic, and had great emotional intensity.
+Abstract Expressionism concerned itself with the subconscious or the spiritual; it was spontaneous, and had great emotional intensity.
 The point was to avoid the artistic censorship that occurred after World War II (and all the political propaganda “art” that came with it) by creating art with abstract or neutral subject matter –think Jackson Pollock and Mark Rothko.

 Were they trying to make a socio-political statement?
 A critique of society?
 Or were they finding real beauty in Campbell’s Soup cans?
 Maybe they just saw everyday objects artistically?